Utilita received three stars out of five for Customer Service in the most recent Uswitch survey of UK energy customers.

 Utilita is an independent gas and electricity supplier who specialise in prepayment energy with the newest smart metering technology available today.

-Utilita energy was formed in 2003 with the intention of bringing innovation to the energy supply industry to address the issues outlined in the Energy White Paper of February 2001.
+Utilita was formed in 2003 with the intention of bringing innovation to the energy supply industry to address the issues outlined in the Energy White Paper of February 2001.

 In 2007 Utilita re-launched, with a partner to address fuel poverty by using smart meters to help consumers reduce their energy consumption.